 2. Go to the BSA website, create and account and complete the Youth Protection Training.

 A printed copy must be turned in with background check.

-An updated copy must be turned into Phil every 2 years.
+An updated copy must be turned into Angler's Covey every 2 years.

-3. Sign-up for as many days and tasks as you can.
+3. Sign up for as many days and tasks as you want.